E-Way Bill in India (2026): Complete Guide for Business Owners & Transporters

 The limit of consignment value changes with each state.
 Before you print an e-way bill make sure you know the limit of consignment value that is mandated by your state for which e-way bill has to be generated.

-E-way Bill Format
+What are E-way Bill Format?

 The e-way bill is made up of two main parts — Part A and Part B. Each part collects specific information that helps track the movement of goods and ensures GST compliance.This is what the FORM GST EWB-01: